Rapid Opioid and Alcohol Detox: What You Need To Know

 Rapid detox can be risky.
-Undergoing medical detox with support and supervision from professionals can be a better alternative to help you overcome addiction.
+Undergoing medical detox with professional support and supervision can be a better alternative to help you overcome addiction.

 Rapid detox is a dangerous way to detox from opioids and is generally not recommended by most medical professionals.
 This form of detox typically involves being placed into a medically induced coma while your body goes through opioid detox at an accelerated rate.
-This process places a high amount of stress on your body and exposes you to increased risks.
+This process puts a lot of stress on your body and exposes you to increased risks.

 What Is Rapid Detox?

-Rapid detox is a newer form of opioid detox that is often considered to be less safe when compared to other detox options.
+Rapid detox is a newer form of opioid detox often considered less safe than other detox options.
 Rapid detox involves being placed under anesthesia and undergoing an accelerated detox.
 While under anesthesia, a tube is placed down your throat into your lungs, and a machine breathes for you.
 You are given a medicine that rapidly reverses the effects of opioids, and your body undergoes several days’ worth of detox effects in 24–48 hours.

 Rapid Detox vs. Medical Detox